 - Defective car or bike components

-While most bike accidents happen at intersections, a National Transport Safety Board report found that accidents on the side of the road are more severe because of the higher speeds involved.
-Your Eureka, MO bike accident lawyer at Halvorsen Klote will conduct an exhaustive investigation into your accident to who and/or what caused it and who is at fault for your injuries.
+While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report stated that "midblock" accidents are more severe because the speeds are higher than at intersections because of stop signs, traffic lights or turning vehicles.
+Your Eureka, MO bike accident lawyer at Halvorsen Klote will carry out a thorough investigation into your accident to who and/or what caused it and who is at fault for your injuries.

 What Are Common Injuries from Eureka, MO Bicycle Accidents?

-Because of the vulnerability of bicyclists relative to their enclosed vehicle counterparts, injuries suffered in bicycle accidents can be severe and even sometimes result in permanent consequences.
-We've helped secure the best possible financial recoveries for people with:
+Because of the vulnerability of bicyclists relative to their cars or trucks, injuries suffered in bicycle accidents can be disastrous and even sometimes result in permanent disability.
+We've helped secure the best possible compensation for people with:

 - Brain injuries